Plug-In Component

 fields |

-NOTE The first row references the module ID stored in the Hidden component.
-The second row shows the source module fields you're pulling into the dashboard.
+The first row references the module ID stored in the Hidden component.
+The second row shows the source module fields you're retrieving to insert into the dashboard.
 The values entered in the Mapping column (moduleId and fields) are native values in Unqork.

 5. | Click Save. |